AhmedElachry/github-users-app/README.md

 Search Functionality — Debounced client-side search within the fetched page.

+Favorites System — Add/remove users to a favorites list that persists across page reloads using Zustand and localStorage.

 Routing — Implemented with React Router v7+ (/ for Home, /favorites ).

 Responsive UI — Styled with Tailwind CSS.